GlobalArrays/ga/comex/src-mpi-pr/NOTES.md

 # MPI Progress Ranks (MPI-PR)

+APPEND NOTES TO INCLUDE GENERALIZATION OF NUMBER OF PROGRESS-RANKS PER NODE.

 These are notes describing the MPI progress ranks runtime.
 These notes are intended to help developers navigate the contents of these files and to locate specific functionality.

 The MPI-PR is intended to be the highest-performing MPI-1 compatible ARMCI/ComEx runtime.
 It uses only features from the MPI-1 standard and provides asynchronous progress.
 Posix shared memory is used extensively.